pandas-dev/pandas/doc/source/io.rst

   - ``path_or_buffer``: Either a string path to a file, or any object with a ``read`` method (such as an open file or ``StringIO``).
-  - ``sep``: A delimiter / separator to split fields on. `read_csv` is capable of inferring automatically "sniffing" the delimiter in some cases
+  - ``sep``: A delimiter / separator to split fields on. `read_csv` is capable of inferring the delimiter automatically in some cases by "sniffing"
   - ``header``: row number to use as the column names, and the start of the data.
     Defaults to 0 (first row); specify None if there is no header row.
   - ``names``: List of column names to use.
 If passed, header will be